+Communal areas

+Repair category 2

-Communal areas Repair category 1 Notes Confirmation should be sought in respect of the extent of common areas and factoring requirements pertaining to the subjects.
-Upgrading works within the communal stairwell should be anticipated as part of a communal programme of maintenance works.
+Notes Confirmation should be sought in respect of the extent of common areas pertaining to the subjects.
+Upgrading works within the lower communal stairwell should be anticipated as part of a communal programme of maintenance works.